entelognathus/Sarcopterygian-phylogeny/Characters list of sarocopterygians.md

 > Lu *et al*.
 (2017), Character 35; Lu *et al*.
 (2016), Character 35; Giles *et al*.
 (2015), Character 35; Davis *et al*.
 (2012), Character 19.
 36. Cranial spines: 0. absent; 1. present, multicuspid; 2. present, monocuspid.
 > Lu *et al*.
 (2017), Character 36; Lu *et al*.
 (2016), Character 36; Giles *et al*.
 (2015), Character 36.
+> - Giles *et al*.
+(2015): This character is composed as a compound because there are no further dependent characters.
+Mathematically, this should be equivalent to atomizing and using inapplicability.
 37. Extent of dermatocranial cover: 0. complete; 1. incomplete (limited to skull roof).
 > Lu *et al*.
 (2017), Character 37; Lu *et al*.
 (2016), Character 37; Giles *et al*.
 (2015), Character 37; Davis *et al*.
 (2012), Character 20.
 38. Openings for endolymphatic ducts in dermal skull roof: 0. present; 1. absent.
 > Lu *et al*.
 (2017), Character 38; Lu *et al*.
 (2016), Character 38; Giles *et al*.
 (2015), Character 38; Davis *et al*.
 (2012), Character 21.
 > - Lu *et al*.
 (2016; 2017): Changed from ‘0’ to ‘-’ for *Ischnacanthus*.
+> - Giles *et al*.
+(2015): Brazeau (2009) and Davis *et al*.
+(2012) have scored ptyctodont taxa as lacking endolymphatic duct openings.
+However, it is unclear if this is the case.
+Although a small circular foramen is not present in the skull roofs of ptyctodonts, many ptyctodont taxa are described as possessing a "spiracular opening" in their skull roofs(Long 1997; Trinajstic *et al*.
+2012).
+Because the spiracle of gnathostomes is situated between the hyoid and mandibular arches, we consider thisinterpretation extremely doubtful.
+The purpose of this opening remains unknown, but its interpretation as an endolymphatic opening cannot be ruled out.
+However, we adopt a conservative approach and code these taxa as '?'.
+Stensiö (1969) figures *Jagorina* with a posterior dorsal fontanelle and, presumably, interprets this as an endolymphatic opening behind the skull roof.
+No openings for the endolymphatic ducts are indicated in the skull roof.
+Examination of the specimen shows that the endolymphatic ducts are parasaggital to the cranial cavity and follow a course up to the skull roof.
+Because actual openings are not observed, this character is scored '?' for *Jagorina*.
 39. Endolymphatic ducts with oblique course through dermal skull bones: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 39; Lu *et al*.
 (2016), Character 39; Giles *et al*.
 (2015), Character 39; Davis *et al*.
 (2012), Character 22.
 40. Endolymphatic duct relationship to median skull roof bone (i.e. nuchal plate): 0. within median bone; 1. on bones flanking the median bone (e.g. paranuchals).